NielsPilgaard/Pilgaard.BackgroundJobs/README.md

 - More samples
   - Using Blazor Server
   - ~~Using a Worker Service~~
-  - Using IConfiguration in RecurringJobs
+  - Using IConfiguration to reload job schedule
-  - Using ScheduledJobs to control feature flags
+  - Using OneTimeJobs to control feature flags
   - Using RecurringJobs to manage data retention

 ---